After Helene, Tampa Bay Starts Recovery From Historic Storm Surge

 All three couples told The Epoch Times they obeyed the evacuation orders but came back to devastating flood damage they did not expect.
 In fact, all three said it was the first time their homes ever flooded during a hurricane.

-Penrod said his neighbors had lived next door for 60 years and had never had their home flooded before.
+Dan Penrod told The Epoch Times that his neighbors had lived next door for 60 years and their home had never flooded before.
 However, his home had around three feet of water outside and more than two feet of water inside.

 Laura Gattis told The Epoch Times that her family had 12 inches of water in their home, but it got into their air ducts.
-So, the ductwork will have to be replaced, along with all of the floors, furniture, and appliances.
+So the ductwork will have to be replaced, along with all of the floors, furniture, and appliances.

 She said that her family evacuated “last-minute” after a friend called and told them to expect about 12 inches of water in their house.
 They lifted what they could off the floor and put waterproof tape on all of the entrances, but the water still got in.